 - Get Transfer – is a great app to plan your daily driver needs, you can ask drivers to “bid” on your journey cost and choose the driver that fits your needs best in terms of vehicle, pricing and availability

 - Welcome Pickups – a good site for sourcing reliable, English-speaking driver services to and from Dubai

 Staying overnight in Abu Dhabi – Hotel Recommendations

-If time will permit, an overnight stay in Abu Dhabi is essential to fit everything in we have mentioned here – a day tour will barely scratch the surface of Abu Dhabi.
+If time will permit, an overnight stay in Abu Dhabi is essential to fit everything we have mentioned here – a day tour to Abu Dhabi will barely scratch the surface

-- If you’d like to mix in some resort sunshine with your stay, Saadiyat Island, adjacent to where you will find the Louvre Abu Dhabi is our top pick.
-Here there is a string of 5 luxury resorts to choose from.
+- If you’d like to mix in some resort sunshine with your stay, Saadiyat Island, adjacent to where you will find the Louvre Abu Dhabi, is our top pick.
+Here there is a string of 5 luxury resorts to choose from along Saadiyat beach.
 They don’t come cheap but are simply stunning (and maybe just a few dirhams cheaper than their Dubai counterparts – worth checking!)

 - On a budget?
 There are plenty of inner-city hotels in Abu Dhabi offered with reputable brand names attached that you can comfortably get a room for two under 300 AED per night.
 You can try Al Maha Arjaan by Rotana, Ramada Abu Dhabi Corniche or Southern Sun Abu Dhabi.

 There’s a good guide here to understanding the different areas to stay in Abu Dhabi.